 There are two types of crib mattress:

-While foam mattresses are typically made of polyurethane, which is light, flame retardant and amongst the cheapest of mattresses, many parents opt for foam mattresses made of organic materials.
+While foam mattresses are typically made of polyurethane, which is light, flame retardant, and amongst the cheapest mattresses, many parents opt for foam mattresses made of organic materials.
 These materials may include soy, organic cotton, bamboo, natural latex, among others.
 The choice is yours.

-Innerspring mattresses consist of steel coils, and any of the previously mentioned materials.
-These highly structured mattresses are typically more expensive and also heavier which is something to consider when changing those sheets!
+Innerspring mattresses consist of steel coils and any of the previously mentioned materials.
+These highly structured mattresses are typically more expensive and heavier, something to consider when changing those sheets!

-And remember that mattresses often do come double-sided, a firm infant side and a softer toddler side, and while the price may be slightly higher for a double-sided mattress it will save you money in the long run.
+And remember that mattresses often do come double-sided with a firm infant side and a softer toddler side.
+While the price may be slightly higher for a double-sided mattress, it will save you money in the long run.

-- Sealy Soybean Foam Core Infant/Toddler Crib Mattress is the one we chose for our baby.
-It’s an organic foam mattress made from US grown soybeans, that does not include any toxic flame retardants.
+- Sealy Soybean Foam-Core Infant/Toddler Crib Mattress is the one we chose for our baby.
+It’s an organic foam mattress made from US-grown soybeans that do not include any toxic flame retardants.
 It’s also double-sided and runs for a little over $100.
 This was a win-win for our family!

 - Nook Sleep Crib Mattresses are some of the most organic crib mattresses on the market.
-From core to cover, every inch of their mattresses are organic, responsibly sourced and supremely breathable.
+From core to cover, every inch of their mattresses is organic, responsibly sourced, and supremely breathable.

 - Safety 1st Heavenly Dreams Mattress is a favorite lightweight and cheap mattress at a little over 7 lbs and only $59.99.
 It has a waterproof surface to protect your baby from mold and mildew.

-- Also check out Colgate, an American brand that has some of the top innerspring natural and organic mattresses, and, Dream On Me, which carries both innerspring and foam mattresses of many sizes to fit your bassinet, crib, or even toddler bed.
+- Also, check out Colgate, an American brand with some of the top innerspring natural and organic mattresses, and Dream On Me, which carries both innerspring and foam mattresses of many sizes to fit your bassinet, crib, or even toddler bed.

-Head over to Amazon to conveniently purchase your babies first important investment, and best wishes!
+Head over to Amazon to conveniently purchase your baby’s first important investment and best wishes!